mark-watson/Java-AI-Book/manuscript/kgn.md

 }
 ~~~~~~~~

-TBD: discuss code
+This KGN example was hopefully both interesting to you and simple enough in its implementation is simple enough (because we relied heavily on code from the last two chapters) that you feel comfortable modifying it and reusing it as a small part of your own larger Java applications.

 ## Wrap-up

-If you enjoy running and experimenting with this example and want to modify it for your own projects then I hope that I provided a sufficient road map for you to do so.
+If you enjoyed running and experimenting with this example and want to modify it for your own projects then I hope that I provided a sufficient road map for you to do so.

 I suggest further projects that you might want to try implementing with this example:

 - Write a web application that processes news stories and annotates them with additional data from DBPedia and/or WikiData.
 - In a web or desktop application, detect entities in text and display additional information when the user's mouse cursor hovers over a word or phrase that is identified as an entity found in DBPedia or WikiData.
+- Clone this KGN example and enable it to work simultaneously with DBPedia, WikiData, and local RDF files by using three instances of the class **JenaApis** and in the main application loop access all three data sources.

 I had the idea for the KGN application because I was spending quite a bit of time manually setting up SPARQL queries for DBPedia (and other public sources like WikiData) and I wanted to experiment with partially automating this process.
-I have experimented with versions of KGN written in Java, Hy language ([Lisp running on Python that I wrote a short book on](https://leanpub.com/hy-lisp-python/read)), Swift, and Common Lisp and they take different approaches.
-You might want to check out my [web site devoted to different versions of KGN](http://www.knowledgegraphnavigator.com/).
+I have experimented with versions of KGN written in Java, Hy language ([Lisp running on Python that I wrote a short book on](https://leanpub.com/hy-lisp-python/read)), Swift, and Common Lisp and all four implementations take different approaches as I experimented with different ideas.
+You might want to check out my [web site devoted to different versions of KGN: www.knowledgegraphnavigator.com](http://www.knowledgegraphnavigator.com/).